- TOP CITIES

 6. CT scan

-This imaging test uses X rays to generate a detailed picture of the internal organs.
-CT scans of the abdomen, pelvis, and chest are done to check the spread of cancer.
+This imaging test uses X-rays to generate a detailed picture of the internal organs to detect the spread of cancer.

 Celebs affected